Moderator: B&F Moderator

 And some in the thread are having a completely different debate.
 Namely, the difference between analogue music and digital music, which is something that has no relation to the subject at hand.
 Chocolate Soldier argues that the experienced producers have some special elite say that elevates their argument to something we can all behold in awe.
 I disagree.
 And I think my original argument has been distorted.
 I've never said that there's no difference between an experienced musician and an amateur programmer.
 Af course, there is.
 Any third grade kid would know this to be true.

-Users browsing this forum: jps and 7 guests
+Users browsing this forum: John Eden and 12 guests